-The Global Forum on Modern Direct Democracy is the annual global conference on participatory and direct-democratic procedures and practices around the world.
-It has convened seven times since 2008:
+The Global Forum on Modern Direct Democracy is the premier global conference on participatory and direct-democratic procedures and practices around the world.
+It has convened eight times since 2008:

 - Seoul (Korea) in 2009